AnasAAhmed/Growth-Challenge/ReadMe.txt

 📄 README.md
-# 🚀 Growth Mindset Challenge: ConWrite AI
+# 🚀 Growth Mindset Challenge: ImageWrite AI (Built it within 30 minutes)

-Welcome to **ConWrite AI** — a project built as part of a **Growth Mindset Challenge** from our mentor.
+Welcome to **ImageWrite AI** — a project built as part of a **Growth Mindset Challenge** from our mentor sir zia khan.
 The challenge was to create something **different** from the tutorial provided, and this is my unique take on it.

 While the idea may not be entirely new, it’s my personal approach, reflecting how I applied what I learned in a different way. 💡

 ---

 ## 🌟 **About the Project**
-**ConWrite AI** allows users to:
+**ImageWrite AI** allows users to:
 - 🖼️ Upload an image or provide an image URL
 - ✍️ Enter a custom prompt
 - 🤖 Generate AI-powered text insights based on the image and prompt

+**AI Chatbot** allows users to:
+- ✍️ Enter a custom prompt
+- 🤖 Generate AI-powered chat based on the prompt

 It uses **Google Gemini AI** to analyze images and provide meaningful text descriptions and responses.
 The project is built with:
 - **Streamlit** (for the interactive web app)